lambdamikel/Busch-2090/README.md

 ### Future Work

-1. Test all op-codes for correct behavior, correct Carry and Zero flag behavior, etc.
+1. Test all op-codes more thoroughly for correct behavior, correct Carry and Zero flag behavior, etc.
-2. Add the "real" ``PGM 7``, which is the Nim game.
-I need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing of this game in the Busch manuals :-(
-3. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
+2. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
-4. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
+3. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.
-5. With 4. done, control a Speech Synthesizer from these ports.
+4. With 3. done, control a Speech Synthesizer from these ports.
 A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.
-6. Try to connect a character display, such as the Hitachi HD44780.
+5. Try to connect a character display, such as the Hitachi HD44780.
-7. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
+6. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.

 **Plenty of work to be done - let's go for it!**